J4X-98/Writeups/CTFs/HeroCTF/Chal1/writeup.md

 }
 ```

-The goal is to make everyone unabkle from calling the sell function.
+The goal is to make everyone unable to call the sell function.

 ## Solution